 - Flyers, banners, Google Classroom, Google links, front desk sign-ups, phone calls, parent/student portal, and too much more.

 My friend told me about EU funds.
 What is that?

-At CORE, Educational Units (EUs) are funds that allow students to take advantage of specialized community classes, activities, and/or needed tutoring.
+At CORE, Educational Units (EUs) are funds that allow students to take advantage of specialized community classes.
 Our school works with a wide variety of Community Partners to provide greater opportunities for your child’s educational growth.